I-z-e-b-e-l/firstapi/README.md

 The website retrieves information from SWAPI at the user's request and displays it on the webpage.
 This project is built by Izebel.

 ## ✨Features
  - View information about six Star Wars movies by clicking a movie poster.
-Hit the "Clear Data & Click Another" button before viewing another.
  - View information about Star Wars characters by visiting the More Characters page.

 ## ✨Technologies Used